Who Do You Trust? (album): Promotion

 "Renegade Music" and the title track were released on October 5, 2018 with Loudwire calling the former a "driving new anthem" and the latter "aggressive and catchy".
 "Not the Only One" accompanied the release of the album's details.
 An official music video for the song was released on May 30, 2019.
 On December 14, the second single, "Elevate" was released and called a "catchy number" by Loudwire and compared it to the likes of Imagine Dragons.
 It was accompanied by an official music video released on March 25, 2019.
 A third single, "Come Around", along with an accompanying music video, was released in September 2019.

 Critical reception

-Who Do You Trust? was met with generally positive reviews from critics.
-At the aggregating website Metacritic, the album has received a normalized rating of 67 out of 100, based on 4 critical reviews, indicating "generally favorable" reviews.
 Wall of Sound rated the album 8/10 stating: "Papa Roach just continue to evolve and kill the game with being inventive, but with that old school spirit, such a hard task to do for some."
 Loudwire named it one of the 50 best rock albums of 2019.